ucla-data-science-center/rclone-intro/episodes/copy-sync-or-move.md

 rclone sync source:path dest:path
 ```

-### Rclone move command
+### Move

-- Moves the contents of the source directory to the destination directory.
-Rclone will error if the source and destination overlap and the remote does not support a server-side directory move operation.
-- To move single files, use the *moveto* command instead.
+The move command transfers files from the source to the destination and then deletes them from the source after a successful transfer.
+This is useful when you want to relocate files rather than keep copies in both places.

 **Important Note:** Since this can cause data loss, test first with the --dry-run or the --interactive/-i flag.